dpc-sdp/tide/README.md

 drush site-install tide --site-name=MYSITE
 ```

 NOTE: There's a pending PR for `tide_core` module to enable composer to find required CKEditor libraries.
-If you are getting `no matching package found` message during composer require then as an interim solution you can add these custom repositories for resolve missing packages:
+If you are getting `no matching package found` message during composer require then as an interim solution you can add these custom repositories to resolve missing packages:

 ```json
         "package/ckeditor-fakeobjects": {